• Home

 Falls pick-up service

 Camden RAS offers a therapy-led falls pick up service.
 If patients are on the floor and have no obvious injuries, the service is able to attend the patient's property and pick them up using specialist equipment.
 A therapy review will then be provided, with nursing/paramedic input also available, if needed, to investigate the cause of the fall(s).
+For patients who self-refer to this service, the team will contact the GP practice/111 prior to visiting to ensure the GP is happy with the team accepting the patient.

 Blood tests